Structure of the atom

 - Z (atomic number): number of protons

 A great many different configurations of the nucleus may occur.
 In each case, the atomic number defines the element, i.e. it is the number of protons that determines that an atom (having 6 protons) is carbon.
-However, more than one nuclide may exist for a given element, i.e. carbon may exist with 6 neutrons (carbon-12) or 8 (carbon-14), these atoms of the same element with different numbers of neutrons are called isotopes: in each case, there are still 6 protons.
+However, more than one nuclide may exist for a given element, i.e. carbon may exist with six neutrons (12C) or eight (14C), these atoms of the same element with different numbers of neutrons are called isotopes: in each case, there are still six protons.

 Orbiting the positively charged nucleus is a cloud of electrons, which have negligible mass and a negative charge.
 For an element to have a neutral overall charge, the number of electrons will be equal to the number of protons in the nucleus.

 In classical physics, the electrons orbit the nucleus in a similar way to planets orbiting the sun (Rutherford–Bohr model).
 They orbit in one of the 'shells' that surround the nucleus: these are named K, L, M, N etc. from the center outwards.
-The number of electrons each shell can contain is 2n2.
+The number of electrons each shell can contain is 2n2 (where n = number of the shell).

 For the first three 'shells':